 A prototype will be delivered in December, but only minor changes can be made because, according to general counsel Kenneth Scheidig, it would "make Van Hool unhappy."

 Furthermore, the general counsel informed the board they already had given approval for purchase of the 50 Van Hools last April and the bus's frames are being constructed.
-This was news to the board.

 So it seems not only are riders, drivers and mechanics out of the loop but so is the board.